MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-overview.md

 description: Overview of migration from Google Drive to Microsoft 365 using Migration Manager.
 ---

-# Migrate Google to Microsoft 365 with Migration Manager (preview)
+# Migrate Google Workspace Drive to Microsoft 365 with Migration Manager (preview)

 >[!Note]
 > Features described in this topic are part of a public preview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.
->
->This preview release currently supports the migration of up to approximately 1500 Google accounts in a single migration.
-For larger migrations, we recommend you use the [Mover migration tool](https://Mover.io).

-Collaborate all in one place by migrating your Google documents, data, and users to OneDrive, SharePoint, and Teams in Microsoft 365.
+Collaborate all in one place by migrating your Google Drive, including documents, data, and users to OneDrive, SharePoint, and Teams in Microsoft 365.

 ![Migration Manager main landing page](media/mm-main-landing.png)

 ## How does it work?

-- **Step 1:** [Connect to Google](mm-Google-step1-connect.md).
-Sign in to your Google account and add the Microsoft 365 migration app to your Google account custom apps.
+- **Step 1:** [Connect to Google Workspace](mm-Google-step1-connect.md).
+Sign in to your Google Workspace account and add the Microsoft 365 migration app to your Google account custom apps.
-- **Step 2:** [Scan and assess](mm-Google-step2-scan-assess.md) Google user accounts are scanned automatically for you.
+- **Step 2:** [Scan and assess](mm-Google-step2-scan-assess.md) Google Drives are scanned automatically for you.
 Once the scans are complete, download the generated reports and logs to investigate any possible issues that might block your migration.
-- **Step 3:** [Copy to Migrations list](mm-Google-step3-copy-to-migrations.md) After a Google user has been scanned and determined ready, add them to your migration list.
+- **Step 3:** [Copy to Migrations list](mm-Google-step3-copy-to-migrations.md) After a Google Drive has been scanned and determined ready, add it to your migration list.
 - **Step 4:** [Review destination paths](mm-Google-step4-review-destinations.md)  We automatically map source paths to any exactly matching destination paths.
 Ensure content is being copied to the right place by reviewing and modifying as needed for each destination path.
-- **Step 5:** [Map identities](mm-Google-step5-map-identities.md)   Map your groups and users in Google to an account in Microsoft 365 to migrate your Google sharing settings.
+- **Step 5:** [Map identities](mm-Google-step5-map-identities.md)   Map your groups and users in Google Drive to an account in Microsoft 365 to migrate your Google sharing settings.
 - **Step 6:** [Migrate and Monitor](mm-Google-step6-migrate-monitor.md) After reviewing your migration setup, migrate your Google accounts and monitor the progress